Lifelines (I Prevail album)

-Lifelines is the debut studio album by American rock band I Prevail.
-It was released on October 21, 2016.
+Lifelines is the debut studio album by the American rock band I Prevail, released on October 21, 2016 via Fearless Records.
 "Scars" was released as their first single from the album.
+It is the only studio release to feature original bassist Tony Camposeo and original drummer Lee Runestad.

 The album charted at number 15 on the Billboard 200, selling 19,500 copies in its first week.
 It had sold about 93,000 copies in the US alone as of September 2017.
 It is their only album to receive a certification award, being certified gold by Music Canada in September 2021.

 "Come and Get It" was the official theme song for NXT TakeOver: Orlando in 2017 and All Elite Wrestling's All Out in 2019.
+"RISE" was featured in Forza Horizon 4 in 2018.
 "Lifelines" was used in a video package for The Young Bucks vs. Lucha Brothers match, at All Out.